-Automated alerts are an essential tool to monitoring systems.
-Notifying you of problems within your infrastructure, you can quickly identify their causes and minimize service degradation and disruption.
+Automated alerts are an essential tool for monitoring systems.
+By notifying you of problems within your infrastructure, you can quickly identify their causes and minimize service degradation and disruption.
 The intention of alerts is to draw attention to a particular system that requires inspection or intervention.

 Alerts, however, are not always as effective as they could be.
 The reality is that real problems are often swept away in a sea of noisy alerts.